Take Stargazing to the Next Level at These Dark Sky Campsites

 If you’re one of the millions of novices or seasoned campers planting your flag somewhere new, plan on making at least one a destination that boasts incredible night skies.

-The International Dark Sky Association this month named Greater Big Bend the 20th Dark Sky Reserve and just the second in North America.
+In 2022, The International Dark Sky Association named Greater Big Bend the 20th Dark Sky Reserve and just the second in North America.
 (Central Idaho claims the only other.)
 The 9 million-acre area spans from Fort Davis, Texas, to the Rio Grande River and into the Sierra del Carmen mountains of Coahuila, Mexico, making it not only the largest protected Dark Sky space in the world, but it also the first to ever cross an international border.

 The designation should put a dent into numbers that indicate more than 99% of the U.S. population lives in areas with light pollution capable of drowning out even the most prominent constellations and planets, while approximately one in every three humans, and nearly 80% of North Americans, are unable to see the Milky Way.
 And while stargazing opportunities have diminished due to human interference, an abundance of unimpeded skies can still be enjoyed if you’re planning properly.